Donald Trump Jr. Says Father Does Better With ‘Actual Americans’ Than ‘Illegal Immigrants’

 Recently, anonymous sources told Politico that Donald Trump’s son-in-law and senior adviser, Jared Kushner, is developing a proposal to increase legal immigration in the midst of Trump’s public rage about the U.S.-Mexico border.
 As The Inquisitr reported, the proposal reportedly began development in January via meetings between Kushner and immigration advocacy groups, and it is expected to be submitted to Congress by the summer.

 Some Trump supporters believe that legal immigration of low- and high-skilled workers can benefit the U.S. by helping small businesses and ensuring the country maintains its superiority in technology, science, engineering, and mathematics.
-But others believe that increasing immigration will harm American workers in the process and serve business interests as opposed to national interests.
+But others believe that increasing immigration will harm American workers in the process and serve business interests, as opposed to national interests.